-Impacts to sensitive migratory birds (including raptors) would be the same as those discussed under Chapter 4.3 Migratory Birds.
+Impacts to sensitive migratory birds (including raptors) would be the same as those discussed under the Migratory Birds section in Chapter 4.

 Chiroptera (Bat Species)

 These alternatives would also have indirect impacts to bats that depend upon flying insects primarily associated with riparian zones.
 Flying insect populations would be expected to increase as riparian meadows become more productive and stubble heights increase, creating favorable micro sites for insects.
 Increased insect production would be expected to provide increased foraging opportunities for resident and migratory bats.
 No direct impacts are expected for bats under these alternatives.